 Dentists are often the first to diagnose and treat obstructive sleep apnea.
-Oral health, the shape of the mouth and condition of the throat and tongue can tell a lot.
+Oral health, the shape of the mouth, and the condition of the throat and tongue can tell a lot.
 Here are a few ways in which dentists can treat snoring:

 Continuous positive airway pressure (CPAP) – A CPAP is an oral appliance that actively keeps the breathing passages open as you sleep.
 A mask connects via a tube to a breathing apparatus which ensures gentle blowing of pressurized air that keeps the airways open.
 A variety of masks are available for wearers to get comfortable with.

-TMJ alignment – A misaligned temporomandibular joint can causes patients to clench their jaw at night.
+TMJ alignment – A misaligned temporomandibular joint can cause patients to clench their jaw at night.
 When the muscles do relax, it causes the tongue to obstruct airflow, causing snoring.
-Dentists can use medication, mouth guards, physical therapy and minimally invasive surgical procedures to correct or relive TMJ.
+Dentists can use medication, mouth guards, physical therapy, and minimally invasive surgical procedures to correct or relieve TMJ.

 Reposition jaw for sleep – Mandibular advancement devices (MAD) are essentially mouth guards that gently massage the lower jaw forwards.
 This reduces or removes the obstruction and cures snoring.
 MAD are some of the most common oral appliances that are used for curing snoring.

 Tongue retainer – As the name suggests, this device keeps the tongue in place during sleep.
 This prevents it from obstructing the airways at night.
 It can be particularly effective for people who sleep on their back.

 Snoring occasionally does not pose health risks, though it could be a sign of developing health problems.
 However, if you or your partner are being kept up night after night because of regular snoring, it is a sign of obstructive sleep apnea.